mindspore-ai/docs/install/mindspore_cpu_install_docker_en.md

 - If you install a container with the label of `runtime`, you need to install MindSpore yourself.

-    Go to [MindSpore Installation Guide Page](https://www.mindspore.cn/install/en), choose the CPU hardware platform, Ubuntu-x86 operating system and Pip installation method to get the installation guide.
+    Go to [MindSpore Installation Guide Page](https://www.mindspore.cn/install/en), choose the CPU hardware platform, Ubuntu-x86 operating system and pip installation method to get the installation guide.
 Refer to the installation guide after running the container and install the MindSpore CPU version by pip, and verify it.

 - If you install a container with the label of `devel`, you need to compile and install MindSpore yourself.

-    Go to [MindSpore Installation Guide Page](https://www.mindspore.cn/install/en), choose the CPU hardware platform, Ubuntu-x86 operating system and Pip installation method to get the installation guide.
+    Go to [MindSpore Installation Guide Page](https://www.mindspore.cn/install/en), choose the CPU hardware platform, Ubuntu-x86 operating system and pip installation method to get the installation guide.
 After running the container, download the MindSpore code repository and refer to the installation guide, install the MindSpore CPU version through source code compilation, and verify it.

 If you want to know more about the MindSpore Docker image building process, please check [docker repo](https://gitee.com/mindspore/mindspore/blob/master/docker/README.md) for details.